braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 ## Step 4: Register push tokens with Braze

-Once APNs registration is complete, the following method must be altered to pass the resulting `deviceToken` to Braze so the user becomes enabled for push notifications:
+Once APNs registration is complete, pass the resulting `deviceToken` to Braze to enable for push notifications for the user.

 {% tabs %}
 {% tab swift %}